 Sex-ratio bias within populations can occur at all stages of life for reasons such as environmental conditions (Korpelainen, 1990), temperature changes (Baroiller & D’Cotta, 2016; Geffroy & Wedekind, 2020), sex-specific dispersal patterns (Hutchings & Gerber, 2002), parental condition (Trivers & Willard, 1973), and sex-biased harvesting (Robertson et al., 2006) to name a few.
 Skewed sex ratios can have discrete consequences within populations.
 Of most concern, sex-ratio bias within small, isolated populations can arise through demographic stochasticity and contribute to increased risk of extinction (Lande, 1993), and male sex-bias within wild populations, especially small populations, can lead to positive feedback loops where populations can no longer meet minimum viability thresholds and enter extinction vortexes (Gilpin & Soule, 1986; Rankin et al., 2011).
 Once wild sex-ratios are understood, breeding programs controlling sex can reduce the loss of genetic diversity within vulnerable populations (Wedekind, 2002).
 Because delta smelt have a small population size, understanding sex ratios throughout the life cycle of the annual species would allow for a better understanding of population dynamics in the wild.

 While understanding sex determination mechanisms is essential to understanding the evolution of sex chromosomes and the effects of the environment on genetic expression of sex (Mei & Gui, 2015), the ability to identify the sex of individual fish without lethal sampling provides a less invasive strategy for population level studies of wild fish—a crucial aspect for threatened and endangered species—and aquaculture management.
 Despite the State of California’s active monitoring of the wild delta smelt population abundance and distribution, the inability to identify the sex of fish at all life stages leaves an important metric of population dynamics unknown.
-Because mechanisms for sex determination vary between closely related species, an investigation into causative mechanisms and a search for diagnostic markers must be performed at the individual species level (Conover & Kynard, 2013; Devlin & Nagahama, 2002; Kobayashi et al., 2013; Mank & Avise, 2009; Nakamura et al., 1998; Volff, 2005).
+Because mechanisms for sex determination vary between closely related species and within different populations of a single species, an investigation into causative mechanisms and a search for diagnostic markers must be performed at the individual species level (Conover & Kynard, 2013; Devlin & Nagahama, 2002; Kobayashi et al., 2013; Mank & Avise, 2009; Nakamura et al., 1998; Volff, 2005).